runeh/tirbi/README.md

 ```

 ## To do
+- [ ] Rename maxMegabytes to masMb or similar
 - [ ] Listen for events so we don't get 404?
 - [ ] jsdoc comments
 - [ ] Pull the cache server parts into a plugin that can be imported separately